tokio-rs/website/content/tokio/glossary.md

 - [oneshot]: single-producer, single consumer channel.
 A single value can be sent.
 - [broadcast]: multi-producer, multi-consumer.
 Many values can be send.
 Each receiver sees every value.
-- [watch]: multi-producer, multi-consumer.
+- [watch]: single-producer, multi-consumer.
 Many values can be sent, but no history is kept.
 Receivers only see the most recent value.

 If you need a multi-producer multi-consumer channel where only one consumer sees